 2009: Charges against five Blackwater guards for the Nisour Square killings are dismissed in US court.

-Present day: Four other Blackwater guards are currently standing trial in Washington, DC, for the Nisour Square killings.
+Present day: Four of those Blackwater guards are currently standing trial in Washington, DC, in another trial for the Nisour Square killings.

 The fact that Blackwater appeared to have legal immunity for the Nisour Square killings, and other incidents, is considered a significant part of why Iraq declined to sign the Status of Forces Agreement for some US troops to remain after 2011.
 That's particularly relevant today, as the Iraqi government is struggling to fight an insurgency led by the Islamic State of Iraq and the Levant (ISIS).
 It's not clear whether Iraq would have had an easier time fighting ISIS if US troops were still in the country.